jacekturek/fuzyecon/README.md

 to use AI = fuzzy sets to describe the formulas rather than with simulations.

-> ℹ️ fuzzy sets are part of the Artificial Inteligence toolkit
+> ℹ️ fuzzy sets are a part of the Artificial Inteligence toolkit